vmohan96/Decoding-COVID-19/README.md

 # Executive Summary

-Uniquely during the COVID-19 pandemic we have a health issue, a political issue and a misinformation issue which all feed into one.
+Uniquely during the COVID-19 pandemic we have a health issue, a political issue and a misinformation issue which all feed into each other.
 To combat two of the three: political and misinformation, our team has developed a suite of tools which combine data from the New York Times and Our World in Data for a political view on the current pandemic crisis.
 By considering mask sentiment data (how one feels about wearing a mask) and the numbers, we show a bigger picture of the current social chasm that the U.S. is currently battling through.

 # Table of Contents